March 1, 2022

 This is in short what happened to Fairline in 2015 when it collapsed and closed its doors.
 In 2016 with Russian ownership Fairline opened it's doors again, and restarted with the restarting of the 48 and 53 Targa and Squadron models.
 Princess on the other hand was re-inventing itself non stop since 2010 and updating its line with new models each year.
 It was difficult to compete for Fairline with its main antagonist Princess, not to mention other competition from Azimut, Ferretti, and Sunseeker.

-In mid 2021 Fairline changed ownership with Hanover investments taking over the company and since then the company seems to be doing good things to return relevant in the current yacht market, especially in the size twelve to twenty meters.
+In mid 2021 Fairline changed ownership with Hanover investments taking over the company and since then the company seems to be doing good things to return relevant in the current yacht market, especially in the twelve to twenty meters sizes.

 Since then Fairline has returned Derrick Carter as its CEO, and has also presented two important new models, a Phantom 65 and a new third generation Squadron 58 currently in the works.
 Derrick was Fairline chairman for fifteen years from 1996 up to 2011, taking over from founding owner Sam Newington and guiding the brand in the new millennium with good resolve and guidance.
 Under his watch some iconic Fairline models where made, some of which have taken the test of time very well.